SmartinfoLogiks/Apps-dataLabs/README.md

 + Ability to save the workspace
 + Larger Data Set Processing
 + Ability to distribute the data processing to remote servers
++ Data Modeling using advanced AI and ML algorithms

 ** A must tool for all Data Scientists and Data Workers **